Advertiser disclosure

 Withdraw at any time

 That said, withdrawals of more than $50,000 may take up to 30 days to process payment.
+Plus, at various times in recent years, many investors have reported a pause or delay in their withdrawals.

 Fees

-Thankfully, Worthy Bonds doesn’t charge any fees or penalties at all.
+Worthy Bonds doesn’t charge any fees or penalties at all.
 They don’t charge transfer fees, reinvestment fees, early withdrawal fees, or any other fees you might see with another type of investment.
 That said, Worthy Bonds is still making money.

 Of course, you will still have to pay any applicable state or federal income taxes you may owe on the interest earned from your Worthy Bonds investments.